Chapter 2 – Attracting and Recruiting New Members:

 Electronic Media . . . . .

-We may re-create pre17th century European history but we live in the 21st century. take advantage of available technology.
+We may re-create pre 17th Century History but we live in the 21st Century.
+Take advantage of available technology.
 Web pages, mailing lists and instant messaging are useful tools for attracting newcomers and maintaining contact.

 Web pages should be interesting, informative, quick to download and easy to navigate.
 Your web page should, at minimum, contain local contact information, an activities calendar and some general information on the SCA and your local group.
 Also consider adding a picture gallery, “how to” articles, colourful graphics and any pertinent information you think would be useful to newcomers.